basiralab/centrality_correlations/README.md

 ## Running the Analysis

-You can run the analysis.ipynb notebook file to execute full analysis that the paper contains.
+You can run the analysis.ipynb notebook file to execute the experiments that the paper contains.

 # Please cite the original paper when using the content: